pryv/dev-site/source/customer-resources/system-streams.md

 # Backward compatibility

-Pryv.io 1.7.0 changes the system streams ids from `.` (dot) to `:_system:` and `:system:`.
+Pryv.io 1.7 changes the system streams ids from `.` (dot) to `:_system:` and `:system:`.
 However, this change might break some customer applications that depended on the old syntax.

 To prevent this, we have introduced a platform setting so your Pryv.io platform accepts and returns system stream ids with the old `.` (dot) prefix.
 You can find the backward compatibility setting in the platform configuration under the **Advanced API settings** tab, in the `BACKWARD_COMPATIBILITY_SYSTEM_STREAMS_PREFIX` variable.

-In order to migrate your applications at your pace, you can make API calls with the `disable-backward-compatibility-prefix: true` header to use the new prefix format.
+In order to migrate your front-end applications at your pace, you can make API calls with the `disable-backward-compatibility-prefix: true` header to use the new prefix format.